The Sea Wolves

 The Sea Wolves is a 1980 war film starring Gregory Peck, Roger Moore and David Niven.
-The film, which is based on the 1978 book Boarding Party by James Leasor, is a fictionalised account of Operation Creek during the Second World War.
-In the covert mission, the Calcutta Light Horse, part of the Cavalry Reserve in the British Indian Army, successfully sank a German merchant ship in Mormugão Harbour in neutral Portugal's territory of Goa, India on 9 March 1943.
+The film, which is based on the 1978 book Boarding Party by James Leasor, is the true story of Operation Creek during the Second World War.
+In the covert mission, the Calcutta Light Horse, part of the Cavalry Reserve in the British Indian Army, successfully sank a German merchant ship in Mormugão Harbour in neutral Portugal's territory of Goa, India, on 9 March 1943.
 The ship had a secret radio which was transmitting information about Allied shipping to U-boats operating in the Indian Ocean.

-The film, which starred veteran American and British actors, was produced by Euan Lloyd and directed by Andrew V. McLaglen.
-Both had worked previously together on the successful 1978 British-Swiss war film The Wild Geese.
+The film, which starred veteran American and British actors, was produced by Euan Lloyd and directed by Andrew V. McLaglen; both had previously worked together on the successful 1978 British-Swiss war film The Wild Geese.

 Plot

-During World War II, U-boats are sinking thousands of tons of British merchant shipping in the Indian Ocean.
+During World War II, German U-boats are sinking thousands of tons of British merchant shipping in the Indian Ocean.
 British intelligence, based in India, believes that information is being passed to the U-boats by a radio transmitter hidden on board one of three German merchant ships interned in Goa, then a colony of Portugal.
 Since Portugal is neutral, the ships cannot be attacked by conventional forces.

 The head of the Indian section of the Special Operations Executive (SOE) authorises attempts to kidnap and interrogate two known German agents, but these operations both fail.
 An approach is then made to a Territorial unit of British expatriates, the Calcutta Light Horse, to carry out the mission on its behalf.
 They all volunteer – all are trained in military skills and keen to 'do their bit'.

 Whilst the volunteers are trained, Stewart and Cartwright travel covertly to Goa.
 By a mixture of blackmail and bribery, they arrange diversions on the night of the raid.
 A party is to be held in the Governor's palace, a brothel will offer free entry to sailors from ships in the port and a Carnival with fireworks will be held.
 Stewart has a brief affair with Mrs. Cromwell, a mysterious and socially well-connected woman, who turns out to be a German agent and the main conduit to the German 'Master Spy', known to the Germans and the British by the code-name Trompeta (Trumpet).
-She is eventually killed by Stewart, after she attempts to kill him but not before she's killed Jack Cartwright.
+She is eventually killed by Stewart after she attempts to kill him, but not before she has killed Jack Cartwright.

-The raiding party sail around the coast in a decrepit and barely seaworthy barge; they set mines on the hull of the German ships in Goa.
+The raiding party sail around the coast in a decrepit and barely seaworthy barge; they set limpet mines on the hull of the German ships in Goa.
 They then board one which is being used to transmit signals to U-boats, catching the depleted crew off-guard.
 Despite Pugh's order that there be no shooting, several German sailors are killed.
 The ship is set alight and the party withdraws, watching as the ship sinks.
 The final scene shows a surfacing German U-boat which is expecting to hear a signal from the now sunken ship.